BSL Launch Recite Me assistive technology myaccountMyAccount login image

 How we handle personal information

 We are registered in terms of the UK General Data Protection Regulation (UK GDPR).
-This means that we have notified the Information Commissioner of purpose(s) for collecting and holding the data.
-We will not use personal information for any other purpose unless we have consent or the law or a business requires us to do so.
+This means that we have notified the Information Commissioner that we process personal data.
+We will not use personal information for any other purpose than the one for which we collected it for, unless we have consent or the law requires or permits us to do so.

 How we decide on new uses of personal information

-We will let you know of any new uses for your information as soon as we can, however there may be times when we can't let you know for example during a criminal investigation where it may affect the investigation.
+We will let you know of any new uses for your information as soon as we can, however there may be times when we can't let you know, for example, during a criminal investigation where it may affect the investigation.

 Our undertaking

 We know that if we don't comply with the UK GDPR, including protecting information we will lose your trust and the trust of our partners.
-We must follow the UK GDPR when collecting and using personal information and to comply we must take steps to make sure all personal information is:
+We follow the UK GDPR when collecting and using personal information and to comply we must take steps to make sure all personal information is:

 • fairly and lawfully held and used